laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

 - Biofuel Generator and Water wheel with high power output (50k) - More than enough for all your power needs
 - Larkwell Bow Standard arrow bundle from workshop - when consumed will yield 100000 arrows - weight = 0, in (1) slot
 - "Mass Dampener Module" - suit module from workshop adjusted to 50% speed boost
-- "Pete's Resource Killer Module" - Workshop Animal Healthbar module revised - suit module from workshop to 1-hit resources (trees, ores, rocks) simply remove the module from suit auxilliary slot, to mine normally.
+- "Pete's Resource Killer" module - Revises the Workshop Animal Healthbar module - When placed in aux. slot of suit, allows 1-hit resource gathering (trees, ores, rocks) simply remove the module from suit auxilliary slot, to mine normally.
+- "Pete's Insane Leveling" module - Revises the Workshop Adlift module - When placed in aux. slot of suit, allows EXTREME XP gain boost when performing XP increase activities. simply remove the module from suit auxilliary slot, to turn off effects.
 - "Xigo S5-II envirosuit" modifed with 4 Aux suit slots, +20% heat/cold resistance - also reduced cost in Workshop to 1 Ren to research, 1 Ren to buy.
 - "Shengong 'Bhiu' Envirosuit" - normally the 'cool' envirosuit, modifed with 4 Aux suit slots, +20% heat/cold resistance
 - "Gatherer's Backpack" from the workshop now has 18 slots, with -65% weight reduction for ores